ysfelhamri/Snoopy/README.md

 2. The player can collect birds and the score increases.
 3. When to ball touches the player his health points decrease.
 4. The ball bounces off obstacles, birds, teleportation blocks and the player if he still has enough health points.
+5. When a player touches teleportation block number 1 he is transported near teleportation block number 2 and vice versa.

 ___